Post-tax Payments in Novated Leasing: How Do They Work?

 To work this out, you need to complete a calculation that involves the base value of the car, a statutory percentage (20%) of this value and the days of the year the car will be available (for this example we’ll work with 365 days).

-On a vehicle worth, say, $35,000, this taxable value — based on a 20% statutory percentage — is approximately $7,000, that is your taxable value, or the FBT payable, is $7,000.
-With a further grossed-up taxable value applied, the amount of FBT you would need to pay is approximately $6,800.
+On a vehicle worth, say, $35,000, the taxable value – based on a 20% statutory percentage – is approximately $7,000.
+After grossing up¹ this taxable value and applying the FBT rate², the amount of FBT you would need to pay is approximately $6,844.

 Now you know the amount, you have two options.